 You don’t need to be the best at racing games to enjoy F1 22, but Codemasters has made sure to create a title that caters to those invested in the sport as much as those who enjoy the occasional race.
 However, the developer’s attempt at delivering the glitz and glamour of a lavish Formula One driver lifestyle through F1 Life feels flat, and isn’t able to mask the fact that actual driver customisation is still lacking.

-F1 22 is, so far, an excellent racing game, but there’s still room for improvement when it comes to capturing the sport as a whole.
-Once we’ve delved deeper into the online features of F1 22, we’ll update this review with that all important score.
+F1 22 is an excellent racing game, but there’s still room for improvement when it comes to capturing the sport as a whole.